kangapi/new-grades-notifier/readme.md

 PRONOTE_URL=your_pronote_url
 ```
 By default, the script will check for new grades every 10 minutes.
 You can change this value by modifying the `RUN_EVERY` environment variable.
+You can also change the topic of the notification by modifying the `TOPIC` environment variable.

 4. Run the following command to start the container:
 ``` bash